pantheon-systems/documentation/source/content/multidev-faq.md

 Users have access to create a new Multidev if they:

-- Have been assigned a role as a member of an Organization that has the Multidev Feature, like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs).
+- Have been assigned a role as a member of an Organization that has the Multidev Feature (Gold accounts and higher), like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs).
-  - Or if the organization that owns the site has a Gold Account or higher.
+- Support a Pantheon site that has the Multidev Feature.
 - Are a Direct Online Gold Account customer or above.

 If you meet the conditions and still don't have access to an existing Multidev or to create a new Multidev, please [contact support](https://dashboard.pantheon.io/#support).